19 The Casselberry Event

 The driver caught Eva as she stumbled, then helped her to the bench.
 “I have to hurry,” Bashan said.
 “They may come back.”

-As he stepped out, he looked around but didn’t see anyone around.
+As he stepped out, he looked around but didn’t see anyone.
 He mounted the driver’s seat, grabbed his reins, and brought the Shires to life.
-People stood outside the Grand Hall, as he rushed through Neardore.
+People stood outside the Grand Hall, watching as the carriage rushed past them.

 Eva pressed her arm, slowing the blood loss.
 She slid off the bench onto the floor.
 Carefully lifting Gira’s head and shoulders, she placed them on her lap.
 “Keep pressing down on your wound.”